appwrite/templates/node/language-translation-with-huggingface/README.md

-# 🤖 Node Languague Translation Function
+# 🤖 Node Languague Translation with Hugging Face Function

 Translate text using the Hugging Face API.
 Enter English text and get the French translation.